-- 2019 - Certified Carbon Neutral by SCS Global Services for our pineapple operation in Costa Rica (farm to gate). - 2020 - Received PR Daily's Green and Environmental Stewardship award for our efforts in conserving vibrant forest habitats in Costa Rica. - 2020 - Received honors from the government of Guatemala for our unwavering support to the Guatemalan people in the middle of the COVID-19 and ETA/IOTA crisis. - 2020 - Received 4 awards for our efforts to support our communities in California with food donations: (in 2020 we donated over 6.4 million pounds of fresh produce with our Port Hueneme operation to those in need).
-Awards include: Port Hueneme Oxnard Harbor District: Presidential COVID-19 Emergency Frontline Responder Award, San Fernando LGBT Community Center: Certificate of Appreciation, Food Bank of Santa Barbara County: 2020 Hunger Relief Champion and Oxnard Chamber of Commerce: Chair's Awards of Excellence. - 2021 - Approval of our Climate goals by the Science Based Target initiative. - 2020 - Our Kenya operation launched a partnership with the World Benchmarking Alliance (WBA), the Universal Access Project of the UN Foundation (UNF), and five other global companies in advancing the health and well-being of more than 500,000 women workers. - 2021 - Received Certificate of Recognition for our support to the community and COVID-19 Response in the Municipality of Datu Abdullah Sangki in the Philippines. - 2021 - Received COVID Seal recognition by the Chilean Security Association for outstanding performance in fighting the pandemic and caring for workers. - 2021 - Received GIZ From Farm to Fork Idea Award for innovation in promoting biodiversity in Costa Rica. - 2021 - Letter of Recognition from the Guatemala Ministry of Culture for our work safeguarding and restoring the Quiriguá archaeological park, a UNESCO World Heritage Site, from the impacts of hurricane Eta and Iota. - 2021 - Received Neutral Fuels Biofuel Certificate for contributing to the transition to a Net Zero future in the fight against climate change in our facility in Dubai, UAE. - 2021 - Selected as a finalist for Rabobank's 2021 Leadership in Sustainability award, an award that recognizes a high-impact organization that has achieved unique steps towards business, environmental, social, and governance sustainability. - 2021 - Received the Environmental Initiatives award in the 2021 SEAL (Sustainability, Environmental Achievement & Leadership) Business Sustainability Awards for our approach to farming while conserving biodiversity.
+- 2021 - Approval of our Climate goals by the Science Based Target initiative. - 2021 - Received Certificate of Recognition for our support to the community and COVID-19 Response in the Municipality of Datu Abdullah Sangki in the Philippines. - 2021 - Received COVID Seal recognition by the Chilean Security Association for outstanding performance in fighting the pandemic and caring for workers. - 2021 - Received GIZ From Farm to Fork Idea Award for innovation in promoting biodiversity in Costa Rica. - 2021 - Letter of Recognition from the Guatemala Ministry of Culture for our work safeguarding and restoring the Quiriguá archaeological park, a UNESCO World Heritage Site, from the impacts of hurricane Eta and Iota. - 2021 - Received Neutral Fuels Biofuel Certificate for contributing to the transition to a Net Zero future in the fight against climate change in our facility in Dubai, UAE. - 2021 - Selected as a finalist for Rabobank's 2021 Leadership in Sustainability award, an award that recognizes a high-impact organization that has achieved unique steps towards business, environmental, social, and governance sustainability. - 2021 - Received the Environmental Initiatives award in the 2021 SEAL (Sustainability, Environmental Achievement & Leadership) Business Sustainability Awards for our approach to farming while conserving biodiversity. - 2022 - Received the Food Quality & Safety Award from Food Quality & Safety Magazine for our dedication and achievement of a food safety and/or quality assurance team that has made exceptional contributions to upholding the highest of food standards. - 2022 - Our Banana Division in Costa Rica received the Occupational Risk Preventive Management System Award from the Costa Rica National Insurance Institute.